shoaib-intro/belden-vlan-islands/README.md

 # Or install from PyPI (when published)
 pip install vlan-islands

-# Run Command it will install setup itself and spinup two frotnends
+# Run Command it will install setup itself and spinup two frotnends one for visualization second chatbot
 python demo.py

 ```